-Sampling: Respondents (n=850) were recruited to be representative of gamers aged 18-45 in the US online population.
-Respondents were selected according to age, gender, income, education, region, and primary device used to access the internet (PC vs. Mobile).
+Sampling: Respondents (n=814) were recruited to be representative of gamers aged 18-45 in the US online population.
+Respondents were selected according to age, gender, income, education, and region.
 The age range of 18-45 was defined in order to offer a concentrated sample within the age range with the largest concentration of gamers.
 People below the age of 18 were excluded from the sample due to the sensitive nature of some of the topics addressed.

-Over-sampling (n=195): Respondents identifying as LGBTQ, Jewish, Muslim, African American & Hispanic / Latino were deliberately oversampled to ensure the base group was large enough to accurately look within and compare these groups.
+Over-sampling (n=195): Respondents identifying as LGBTQ+, Jewish, Muslim, African American & Hispanic / Latino were deliberately oversampled to ensure the base group was large enough to accurately look within and compare these groups.
 The final total sample was then weighted to the US gamer population aged 18-45, so the oversampled respondents from minority groups were not over-represented in the final dataset.